fox1t/fastify-multer/StorageEngine.md

 Follow the template below to get started with your own custom storage engine.

-When asking the user for input (such as where to save this file), always give them the parameters `req, file, cb`, in this order.
+When asking the user for input (such as where to save this file), always give them the parameters `request, file, cb`, in this order.
 This makes it easier for developers to switch between storage engines.

 For example, in the template below, the engine saves the files to the disk.
 The